 Innovation is mandatory

-Playing creativity games for a while we often find ourselves repeating the same basic activities while changing the background.
-The solution is innovation.
+After engaging in creativity games for a while, we often end up repeating the same basic activities with just a change in background.
+The key to overcoming this is innovation.

-Some innovation comes simply from playing with others and observing what happens.
-An average algorithmic team in any company is a nerd paradise.
-If you start playing “what if” game during lunch break, you will get the entire team playing with you.
+Innovation can emerge from collaborating with others and observing the results.
+An algorithmic team in any company is a perfect environment for this.
+If you introduce a “what if” game during a lunch break, you’ll likely get the whole team involved and brainstorming.

 Combinatorics